Announcement of Courses

 Courses identified by Skyline College as transferable to California State Universities are indicated at the end of each course description as “CSU.’’
 Courses that fulfill general education requirements show an area letter designation following.
 All transferable courses that satisfy general education to CSU can be found in the Transfer Planning section.

 Because of changing regulations governing the transferability of courses among the segments of higher education in California, students should consult a counselor for current information about specific items.
 From time to time, a department may offer a course which is experimental in nature, covers a special topic, or which consists of independent study tailored to a student’s needs.
 Because such courses are never exactly the same, you will not find them described in the catalog.
 They are, however, regular credit courses of the College.
-Usually they will be described in the Schedule of Classes or in other course advertising and will have a department name followed by one of the following numbers: 670 Vocational Cooperative Education courses (1-4) Vocational Cooperative Education courses are offered under COOP 670 as well as the 670 number in a variety of vocational disciplines.
+Usually they will be described in the Schedule of Classes or in other course advertising and will have a department name followed by one of the following numbers: The number 670 applies to Work Experience courses; Work Experience Education courses are offered under WORK 670 as well the 670 number in a variety of vocational disciplines.
 Courses numbered 670 are transferable to CSU.
 680, 880 Experimental Courses Courses designed to study a particular area or problem beyond the scope of regularly offered courses.
 These courses can be offered for a letter grade or for Credit/No Credit.

 695 INDEPENDENT STUDY (.5-3) (Pass/No Pass or letter grade.)